Empowering individuals and communities to connect with the natural world.

 Ella holds a first-class BA honors degree in Media and Journalism from the University of the West of England, and is a graduate of the University of Vermont’s Farmer Training Program.
 She currently serves as the Marine Educator at Cornell Cooperative Extension Marine Program, specializing in ecology education, program development, and habitat restoration.
 With a strong foundation in environmental studies, creative writing, regenerative agriculture, program development, and nature crafts, Ella is dedicated to blending community horticulture, earth science, storytelling, and arts to create inclusive, nature-based opportunities for diverse communities.
 Her passion surrounds expanding access to hands-on environmental education to empower individuals and communities to connect with the natural world.

-Ella instructing participants on how to deploy oysters for Cornell Marine Program's oyster sanctuary; Sag Harbor, NY.
+Instructed participants on how to deploy oysters for Cornell Marine Program's oyster sanctuary; Sag Harbor, NY

-Monitoring the health of an oyster reef in Shinnecock Bay; Hampton Bays, NY.
+Monitored the health of an oyster reef in Shinnecock Bay; Hampton Bays, NY

-Harvesting spartina seed for marsh restoration; Hampton Bays, NY.
+Harvested spartina seed for marsh restoration; Hampton Bays, NY

-Ella leading a program for children on migratory bird species for Cornell Marine Program; Hampton Bays, NY.
+Led a program for children on migratory bird species for Cornell Marine Program; Hampton Bays, NY